 Beth Picard is a contemporary mixed media artist from Birmingham, Alabama.
 After owning several small businesses over the past fifteen years, all of which incorporated her art, but required a lot of time on the computer to scan, render and make her art ready for products, etc… she decided to go back to her first love of painting and fully dedicate herself to that in 2017.
 Beth’s parents recognized her love of art when she was young and encouraged her through private lessons starting when she was six.
-She has explored almost all mediums through the last fifty-five years, but acrylics and watercolors are her favorite.
+She has explored almost all mediums through the last fifty-five years, but acrylics, mixed media and watercolors are her favorite.

 Smile!
 Laugh!
 Be Happy!
 These are the things I want to happen when you look at my art.
 Remember a fun party, remember when YOU were a "wild woman, look at an abstract and see things that no one else sees!
 This is the fun of art for me.
-I love bright colors because they seem to bring out excitement and happiness for everyone- (at least that is what people tell me about my art).
+I love bright colors because they bring out excitement and happiness for everyone- (at least that is what people tell me about my art).

 I have been drawing, painting and doing art of all types for a REALLY long time!
 Just like most artists I know, I started when I was old enough to hold a crayon and since then I have drawn or painted on just about anything that will stand still.
 I took art lessons starting when I was about six and continued until I entered college.
 And no, I don't have an art degree-(thank you creepy professor that ruined wanting to be an art major for me.)
 BUT, I have ALWAYS painted, for me, for my friends, for FUN!